eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 #### Edge class
 + Fields
-	+ values stored in the interconnect, which can be an object or a set of fields
+	+ values stored in the interconnect, which can be an object or a set of fields.
 + Functions
 	+ set\<node> get_destination_nodes()

-		Return set of destination node(s)
+		Return set of destination node(s)\.
 	+ set\<node> get_source_nodes()

-		Return set of source node(s)
+		Return set of source node(s).
 	+ set\<node> get_opposite_node(node v)

 		If (v = source node),